karthik25/SimpleRules/ReadMe.md

 }
 ```

+### Internals

+If you are interested in the internals, check out my article in [codeproject.com](https://www.codeproject.com/Articles/1181151/SimpleRules-Net-Easy-to-use-Rules-Engine)

 ### Contributing

 If you would like to contribute to this project, please do :) There are no guidelines at this point, since its early and I need to come up with one :)